MultiLexNorm2026: Multilingual Lexical Normalization

 FP = Annotators did not normalize, system normalized

-FN = Annotators normalized, but system did not find the correct normalization.
 This could be because it kept the original word, or proposed a wrong candidate.

 TP = Annotators normalized, systems normalized correctly

 Note that a word which should be normalized, but is normalized to the wrong candidate, is only a FN.
 Every input token represents exactly one point in TP, FP, TN, FN.
-It should also be noted that our evaluation script is case-sensitive, even though some of the dataset do not include capitalization corrections.
+It should also be noted that our evaluation script is case-sensitive, even though some of the datasets do not include capitalization corrections.
 For a more in depth discussion about evaluation of normalization and ERR in particular we refer to Chapter 5 of Normalization and Parsing Algorithms for Uncertain Input.

 Final Ranking